-Other businesses have established eCommerce integrations with organizations like One Tree Planted, Friends of Trees, and the Nature Conservatory, which allow buyers to offset emissions with their purchase.
+Other businesses have established ethical eCommerce integrations with organizations like One Tree Planted, Friends of Trees, and the Nature Conservatory, which allow buyers to offset emissions with their purchase.

 Indeed, companies are quickly realizing just how aware consumers are of global issues.
 Many are looking for even more robust ways to draw attention to their goodwill, boost revenue, and strengthen loyalty to their brand.

 Smart brands have made ethical, sustainable practices part of their DNA.
 They’ve also developed accompanying content marketing campaigns around these practices, simultaneously educating customers on issues, and providing solutions via their own products and services.

 Tom’s Shoes is one of the most globally-recognized examples of ethical eCommerce.

 By positioning their founder and “Chief Shoe Giver” throughout the brand experience, they underscore their commitment to giving back.
 As a result, they have donated more than 65 million pairs of shoes, while growing the company’s value to a staggering $625 million.

 From its website home page to its product packaging, it’s hard to miss this brand’s mission and motivations for giving back.
 Recently, they’ve taken it one step further, and diversified their giving.
 Online shoppers can now “Pick a Style” and “Pick a Stand,” enabling buyers to choose the cause that resonates most with them.
 This reinforces the concept that by purchasing Tom’s Shoes, buyers can also be part of providing support for homelessness, safe water, and mental health.